kareiku/misc/_guides/plantuml.md

     - Definition: A can act as an interface for B, thus B must redefine everything A has.
     - In code: B implements A.

-## Great Skinparams and Other Configurations for PlantUML
+## Great Skinparams and Other Configurations

 - `skin rose`: A rosy theme that makes diagrams more beautiful than the default theme.